atile4/atile4/README.md

-Aspiring CS/DS student with a couple projects.
+Aspiring CS/ACM student with a couple projects.

 He/him

-Currently working on Todo App and learning React FIrebase.
+Currently working on AntAlmanac Planner and learning React & AWS.

-Drafting ideas for scraping, EDA, and Firebase projects.
+Drafting ideas for scraping, EDA, and AWS projects.

 atile4444@gmail.com